-- 1.1 Mansfield District Council is committed to assisting anyone who wishes to get involved in the council's planning process, including the preparation of the Local Plan Review, planning policy documents and planning applications. - 1.2 The Statement of Community Involvement (SCI) sets out the ways in which the we will engage with residents, communities, businesses, local organisations and other interested parties to ensure as many people as reasonably possible are able to have their say in planning decisions that affect them.
-It has been produced, in accordance with the Planning and Compulsory Purchase Act 2004 Section 18. - 1.3 The SCI provides information on how the planning system works and advises on how we will inform, consult and involve people in planning decisions within Mansfield district.
+- 1.1 Mansfield District Council is committed to assisting anyone who wishes to get involved in the council's planning process, including the preparation of the Local Plan Review and other planning policy documents, and in the determination of planning applications. - 1.2 The Statement of Community Involvement (SCI) sets out the ways in which the we will engage with residents, communities, businesses, local organisations and other interested parties to ensure as many people as reasonably possible are able to have their say in planning decisions that affect them.
+It has been produced in accordance with the Planning and Compulsory Purchase Act 2004 Section 18. - 1.3 The SCI provides information on how the planning system works and advises on how we will inform, consult and involve people in planning decisions within Mansfield district.